kevindayton/drupal-edit-module-twbs/README.txt

    E.g. the Zen theme does this by default.
 Drupal user loopduplicate has posted a work-around, see https://drupal.org/comment/8310077#comment-8310077 and https://drupal.org/comment/8310093#comment-8310093.
-Q: Why do I get a 'The filter "<filter name>" has no type specified!'' error?
+Q: Why do I get a 'The filter "<filter name>" has no type specified!' error?
 A: For Edit module to allow for in-place editing of "processed text" fields (i.e. text passed through Drupal's filter system, via check_markup()), it needs to know about each filter what type of filter it is.
 For simpler text